Why Is Chemical Safety Important

 • Call emergency personnel or a physician immediately

-• Move victim to fresh air
+• Move the victim to fresh air

 First Aid for Chemical Ingestion